10 Lists

 #> [1] 39.1 18.7 181.0

 species is a character scalar, mass is a numeric scalar, measurements is a numeric vector of length 3.
-A vector could not hold these together without flattening and coercing them.
-A list keeps each element intact.
+No coercion, no flattening.
+A vector could not hold these together without reducing them all to a single type; a list simply keeps each element as it was.

 typeof(penguin)